apache/flink/docs/dev/table/sql/queries.zh.md

 {% highlight sql %}
 SELECT DISTINCT users FROM Orders
 {% endhighlight %}
        <p><b>Note:</b> For streaming queries the required state to compute the query result might grow infinitely depending on the number of distinct fields.
 Please provide a query configuration with valid retention interval to prevent excessive state size.
-See <a href="streaming/query_configuration.html">Query Configuration</a> for details.</p>
+See <a href="{{ site.baseurl }}/dev/table/streaming/query_configuration.html">Query Configuration</a> for details.</p>
       </td>
     </tr>
     <tr>